Blog

 The most dangerous part of hallucinations is not obvious errors-it is the silent erosion of trust.

 When AI gets things subtly wrong, users stop double-checking, incorrect knowledge spreads, and decisions happen on shaky ground.
 That is especially dangerous in complex domains like games, internal policies, onboarding, technical systems, and research.
+In community wikis and documentation platforms, where accuracy is foundational, hallucinations can undermine years of carefully curated knowledge.

 Confidence without grounding removes traceability.